aiplan4eu/unified-planning/docs/showcases/05-behavior-tree-testing.md

 ## Modeling in UP

-The main challenge was to find a good representation of the behavior tree and its state as the state of a planning problem.
+The main challenge was to find a good representation of the behavior tree and its execution state as the state of a planning problem.

-The state includes:
+The planning state includes:

 - The state of each node (success, failure, running, pending)
 - The currently active child of control flow nodes
 - Indexed children of control flow nodes